tisenres/HarrySchoolAdminWeb/Admin Docs/main-instructions.md

 "Use the ux-researcher to conduct final user acceptance testing with school administrators" "Use the security-auditor to perform comprehensive security audit and penetration testing"
-"Use the performance-engineer to validate production-level performance with realistic data volumes" "Use the deployment-engineer to complete production deployment with monitoring and backup systems" "Use the api-documenter to finalize all documentation including user manuals and API references"
+"Use the performance-engineer to validate production-level performance with realistic data volumes" "Use the deployment-strategist to complete production deployment with monitoring and backup systems" "Use the api-documenter to finalize all documentation including user manuals and API references"
 ```